emmleroy/msea-interbasin-interactions/README.md

 # msea-interbasin-interactions
-This repository contains the code used to produce figures for "Modulation of the ENSO Teleconnection to Southeast Asian Rainfall by Interbasin Interactions"
+This repository contains the code used to produce figures for "Past and Future Modulation of the ENSO teleconnection to Southeast Asian Rainfall by Interbasin Interactions"